 - As part of the Executed Contract, all systems are required to include a minimum 10-year service warranty (wind turbine systems must have a minimum 20-year service warranty).
 A service warranty ensures proper maintenance and continued project performance.
 The service warranty must cover the system maintenance to include (but not limited to) system support, problem diagnosis, on-site repair, and preventative maintenance.
 The warranty should also include language to guarantee the continued performance of the system over the warranty period.
 The System Owner must provide proof of warranty and maintenance contract and specify the warranty and maintenance contract start and end dates.
-An exception to the service warranty can occur when a developer has declared bankruptcy or gone out of business, and provided that the CPUC has approved the exception through the disposition of a Tier 2 Advice Letter submitted by the PAs. - For projects claiming the ITC for equipment purchased after December 31, 2021: Proof of purchase dated after December 31, 2021 for the energy storage equipment and its main components (battery, inverter, controls) is required.
+An exception to the service warranty can occur when a developer has declared bankruptcy or gone out of business, and provided that the CPUC has approved the exception through the disposition of a Tier 2 Advice Letter submitted by the PAs. - For energy storage systems: In lieu of the service warranty, all energy storage systems are required to have a minimum 10-year performance warranty which guarantees at least 60 percent beginning of life (BOL) rated energy capacity remaining at year 10.
+The performance warranty must also outline 1) the cycle life or energy throughput and 2) the depth of discharge or usable energy storage capacity the battery can safely operate at to avoid voiding the warranty. - For projects claiming the ITC for equipment purchased after December 31, 2021: Proof of purchase dated after December 31, 2021 for the energy storage equipment and its main components (battery, inverter, controls) is required.